April 13, 2023

 Covered by social insurance and meet the required PRSI contributions

-You can get up to 24 weeks of Adoptive Benefit if your adoptive leave begins on the date of adoption.
-It’s paid at a weekly rate of €274.The catch?
+Your employees can receive up to 24 weeks of Adoptive Benefit if their adoptive leave begins on the date of adoption.
+In 2025, it will be paid at a weekly rate of €289.

 Have more queries?